-Judges of the UN Dispute Tribunal
+Judges of the United Nations Dispute Tribunal (UNDT)

-New York: Ms. Memooda Ebrahim-Carstens (Botswana)
+Memooda Ebrahim-Carstens (Botswana)

-Sir Goolam Hoosen Kader-Meeran (United Kingdom)
+Goolam Hoosen Kader-Meeran (United Kingdom)

-His Honour Sir Goolam Meeran, a Deputy Judge of the Upper Tribunal in the UK, was President of the Employment Tribunals for England and Wales from 2002 to 2008.
-He had responsibility for all aspects of policy, practice and procedure, management of judicial resources and providing judicial input to Ministerial working groups on Regulations and Rules of Procedure in Employment Tribunals.
+Judge Meeran was appointed as a half-time judge to the UNDT for a seven year term effective July 2012.
+He was initially appointed to the UNDT effective July 2009 for a three-year term.
+He was a Deputy Judge of the Upper Tribunal in the UK, was President of the Employment Tribunals for England and Wales from 2002 to 2008.
+He was responsible for all aspects of policy, practice and procedure, management of judicial resources and providing judicial input to Ministerial working groups on Regulations and Rules of Procedure in Employment Tribunals.
 He introduced judicial mediation to complement other forms of alternative dispute resolution.
-In the 2009 New Years Honours list Judge Goolam was awarded a Knighthood for "Services to the Administration of Justice".
-He has been a full time Employment Judge since 1993 and a member of the Judicial Studies Board Equal Treatment and Tribunals Committees.
-Judge Goolam holds degrees from the University of Manchester (1969) and the London School of Economics (1970), and a diploma in law (1981).
+In the 2009 New Year’s Honours list Judge Goolam was awarded a Knighthood for "Services to the Administration of Justice".
+He has been a full-time Employment Judge since 1993 and a member of the Judicial Studies Board Equal Treatment and Tribunals Committees.
+Judge Meeran holds degrees from the University of Manchester (1969) and the London School of Economics (1970), and a diploma in law (1981).

-Nairobi: Ms. Nkemdilim Amelia Izuako (Nigeria)
+Nkemdilim Amelia Izuako (Nigeria)